 I don’t.
 What I mean by that is, unless something is a compliance/legal requirement, that will make my business go red completely, I evaluate all requirements by its impact on the consumer rather than the source of the requirement.

-Another factor that I consider is whats the effort required in it.
+Another factor that I consider is what effort is required in it.
 I usually prioritize low effort+high impact items first.

 Great question.
 That totally depends on a) nature of scope change b) nature of the industry in context c) know-how of the PM executing that on the subject.

 ”Is there any framework or set method you follow to predict the impact of a feature or a product?”